 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to ramipril or to any other ACE inhibitor (such as captopril, enalapril, lisinopril, Accupril®, Lotrel®, or Zestril®).
-You should not use this medicine if you are pregnant (especially in your second or third trimester) or breastfeeding.
-Do not use this medicine if you have a history of angioedema (swelling of the face, lips, tongue, or throat).
+You should not use this medicine if you have had an allergic reaction to ramipril or to any other ACE inhibitor (such as captopril, enalapril, lisinopril, Accupril®, Lotrel®, or Zestril®), or if you have a history of angioedema caused by an ACE inhibitor.
+Do not use this medicine if you are pregnant or breastfeeding.

 How to Use This Medicine